 #20 The X-Files: I Want to Believe (2008)

 Mulder and Scully are taken out of retirement when a missing person case requires their sort of expertise.

 This list is certainly not all-inclusive.
 There are a number of other films that take place or have scenes filmed in Virginia.
 Jason Bourne, Mission Impossible, The Incredible Hulk and more!
 So, sit back and relax tonight with any of these films to celebrate National Virginia Day!

 How are you celebrating National Virginia Day?
 What’s your favorite film with a Virginia setting?
 Drop me a note below!

 These films are available to purchase or rent from Amazon, iTunes, Netflix, or your favorite Blu-Ray/DVD merchant.

-Featured Image Photo Credit: Twentieth Century Fox, Hallmark, Focus Features, Universal Pictures, and Warner Bros.If you enjoyed this article, please help us spread the word!
-Share with your friends or save to Pinterest to read later.
+Featured Image Photo Credit: Twentieth Century Fox, Hallmark, Focus Features, Universal Pictures, and Warner Bros.Pin this article to read later!
+And make sure to follow us on Pinterest.